 This is where it gets a little interesting.
 Groceries are undoubtedly a part of family life.
 You’ll find that both have only a few differences separating the two.

 In minivans, since it is very modular, you will find that you can fit almost the same amount of cargo as an SUV.
 Depending on the model the space should be ample enough to rival the cargo area of its taller opponent, which leads us into our next bit – you wouldn’t have to lift the items so high when loading a minivan.
 Granted there is no load lip like a trunk of a sedan, but if it means less effort on your part to load your supplies, that’s a win.

 SUVs, on the other hand, can hold just as much if not more than a minivan.
 We also have to consider that while minivans can come with diesel engines in some models, SUVs come with bigger displacements meaning they can pull a lot more weight.
 The chassis itself is also pretty robust.
 Since most SUVs in the country are based on pickups, the traits of these capable haulers are passed down to the roofed versions.

 In the end, the choice is ultimately up to you.
-Whether you want all out comfort, or the jack-of-all-trades vehicle is beyond us.
-We do recommend to buy what you can afford, and to make a good decision.
-Arm yourselves with knowledge through our selection of reviews and when you’ve made a decision for the model you want, check out our Which Variant articles, as well.
+Whether you want all-out comfort, or the jack-of-all-trades vehicle is beyond us.
+We do recommend buying what you can afford and making a good decision.
+Arm yourselves with knowledge through our selection of reviews and when you’ve decided on the model you want, check out our Which Variant articles, as well.